event-driven-io/Pongo/README.md

 # Pongo

-Pongo - MongoDB on Postgres with all strong consistency benefits
+Pongo - Mongo but on Postgres and with strong consistency benefits.

 ## Getting Started

-Install Pongo as an npm module and save it to your package.json
+Install Pongo as an npm module and save it to your package.json:

 ```bash
 npm install @event-driven-io/pongo
 ```

+Read also [introduction article on my blog](https://event-driven.io/en/introducting_pongo/) for more context.

 ## Example